Rockland Centre: Conversion into an upscale indoor mall (1982-1983)

 The $65-million reconstruction of the mall was handled by a three-company developer group made of property manager Westcliff Developments along with Ivanhoe (the real estate arm of Steinberg's) and Ringold Enterprises, all three based in Montreal.
 Others investors in the project included Caisse de dépôt et placement du Québec and three other institutions.
 The Bay and Eaton's also invested heavily in the design of their respective stores.

+In the late 2000s, Rockland Centre's older 80s signage was removed at the mall's exterior in favour of the current 1991 logo.

 Demise of Steinberg's and afterwards (1992-present)

 Steinberg's became a Metro in 1992.

 Today the space is shared between Pharmaprix, a relocated Bank of Montreal and a vacant spot last occupied by a moved SAQ.

 Demise of Eaton's and afterwards (1999-present)

 Rockland's Eaton's was one of the remaining six stores left in the Montreal area by the time of the retailer's collapse in 1999.